How to Prevent Algae Growth in Your Pool

 8. Cover Your Pool

-When it’s not in use, make sure you cover your pool with an appropriate covering.
+When it’s not in use, make sure you cover your pool with an appropriate pool cover.
 This vital step protects your water against dirt, debris and an influx of algae spores that can easily be introduced into the water via wind and rain.